tuvokki/dexter-frontend/README.md

 A frontend with expressjs to learn some stuff

-This right now has a simple tutorial setup.
+This right now has borrowed some stuff from the [asok-backend](https://github.com/TuvokVersatileKolinahr/asok-backend) like the HelloProvider which has been rewritten to be more generic.

 ####Todo's are
 * more robust way to easy create modules
-* tests
+* expand tests also for the POST routes